geneing/ForwardTacotron/README.md

 python gen_forward.py --input_text "this is whatever you want it to be" wavernn
 ```
 ____
-You can monitor the training processes with
+You can monitor the training processes for Tacotron and ForwardTacotron with
 ```
 tensorboard --logdir checkpoints
 ```